dinesvlarsen/BlogThing/readme.md

 sanity start
 ```

-Once its launched you can navigate to http://localhost:3333 to see the Sanity dashboard.
+Once it's launched you can navigate to http://localhost:3333 to see the Sanity dashboard.